Nomadic farming:

 ADVANTAGES of nomadic farmers

-The movement of the stock enables the animals feed (types of feeds) in areas where water and food are available, thereby preventing the animals from starvation and death
+The movement of the stock enables the animals to feed (types of feeds) in areas where water and food are available, thereby preventing the animals from starvation and death

 Disadvantages of nomadic farming